Andrew Mountbatten-Windsor: Career officer

-In late 1983 Andrew transferred to RNAS Portland, and was trained to fly the Lynx helicopter.
-On 1 February 1984 he was promoted to the rank of lieutenant, whereupon Elizabeth appointed him her personal aide-de-camp.
+In late 1983, Andrew transferred to RNAS Portland and was trained to fly the Lynx helicopter.
+On 1 February 1984, he was promoted to lieutenant, after which Elizabeth appointed him her personal aide-de-camp.
 Andrew served aboard as a flight pilot until 1986, including deployment to the Mediterranean Sea as part of Standing NRF Maritime Group 2.
 He undertook the Lieutenants' Greenwich Staff course.

-On 23 October 1986 he transferred to the General List, enrolled in a four-month helicopter warfare instructor's course at RNAS Yeovilton, and, upon graduation, served from February 1987 to April 1988 as a helicopter warfare officer in 702 Naval Air Squadron, RNAS Portland.
-He also served on as an officer of the watch and Assistant Navigating Officer until 1989, including a six-month deployment to the Far East as part of exercise Outback 88.
+On 23 October 1986, he transferred to the General List and enrolled on a four-month helicopter warfare instructor's course at RNAS Yeovilton.
+Upon graduation, he served from February 1987 to April 1988 as a helicopter warfare officer in 702 Naval Air Squadron, RNAS Portland.
+He later served on as officer of the watch and Assistant Navigating Officer until 1989, including a six-month deployment to the Far East as part of exercise Outback 88.